Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Representation for linear systems

 For clarity of presentation, we focus on $\mathcal Z$ and show how to obtain $\mathcal Z_\varepsilon$ later on.
 We set out by writing $\mathcal Z$ as the difference between a discrete and a continuous system,

 with $f_{\bm x}(\bm y)=g(\bm y)/\vert \bm y-\bm x\vert^\nu$.
-As such differences will reappear often in our considerations, it is useful to introduce the corresponding operator on the right hand side, which is called the sum-integral~\cite{buchheit2021singular}.
-In this work, we focus on the case of an infinite lattice $\Omega=\mathds R^d$ to avoid additional geometry-dependend contributions due to boundaries.
+As such differences will reappear often in our considerations, it is useful to introduce the corresponding operator on the right-hand side, which is called the sum-integral~\cite{buchheit2022singular}.
+In this work, we focus on the case of an infinite lattice $\Omega=\mathds R^d$ to avoid additional geometry-dependent contributions due to boundaries.
 The inclusion of boundary effects is planned for a forthcoming publication.

 We now show that the lattice contribution can be written in terms of a differential operator, which acts on the smooth function $g$ only, and whose coefficients include the interaction potential and the lattice structure.
 The following steps are based on the key idea of restricting the range of the interaction potential $s$ by introducing an exponentially decaying cutoff function $e^{-\beta \vert \bm y\vert^2}$, $\beta>0$.
-Subsequently, the original range of the interaction is restored by taking the limit $\beta \to 0$ outside of sum and integral,
+Physically, the range of the long-range interaction is restricted to a length scale $1/\sqrt{\beta}$, rendering it effectively short-ranged.
+Subsequently, the original true long-range interaction is restored by taking the limit $\beta \to 0$ outside of sum and integral,

 This procedure avoids divergent terms later on and guarantees convergence of the arising Dirichlet series.
-Indeed, for $g=P$ a polynomial of arbitrary degree, a key result of Ref.~\cite{buchheit2021singular} shows that
+Indeed, for $g=P$ a polynomial of arbitrary degree, a key result of Ref.~\cite{buchheit2022singular} shows that

 if the Dirichlet series converges a priori without $\beta$-regularization.
-If the regularization is required, then the sum-integral creates the meromorphic continuation of the right hand side in $\nu$.
+If the regularization is required, then the sum-integral creates the meromorphic continuation of the right-hand side in $\nu$.

 With this result and for $g$ sufficiently differentiable, we can now expand $g$ in a Taylor series around $\bm x$ of order $2\ell+1$.
-The cutoff function allows us to exchange the sum due to the Taylor series with the sum-integral and the $\beta$-limit \footnote{This is a nontrivial result, for details see \cite{buchheit2021singular}.}, resulting in a representation of the lattice contribution in terms of derivatives of $g$
+The cutoff function allows us to exchange the sum due to the Taylor series with the sum-integral and the $\beta$-limit \footnote{This is a nontrivial result, for details see \cite{buchheit2022singular}.}, resulting in a representation of the lattice contribution in terms of derivatives of $g$